dusk-network/docs/src/content/docs/learn/guides/staking-basics.md

 Your **rewards depend on the size of your stake relative to the total network stake**.
 Larger stakes increase your likelihood of being selected to propose or validate blocks, leading to more frequent rewards.
 Conversely, smaller stakes may experience longer intervals between rewards.

-You can learn more on how the Succinct Attestation consensus works [here](/learn/deep-dive/succinct-attestation).

 :::note[Important]
 The more DUSK you stake, the more likely you are to earn rewards as an active participant in the network.
 :::